janneengestoft/birc-project/README.md

     conda create --name bircproject -c gwforg -c conda-forge -c bioconda -c kaspermunch slurm-jupyter gwf pip jupyter jupyterlab numpy pandas matplotlib seaborn ipympl biopython pyfaidx scikit-allel pylint vcftools tabix samtools

 Should you end up needing more packages than you initially included, you can easily install them later.
-E.g. to see how to install `cartopy` using `conda`, just google "conda cartopy".
-The top link in structs you to install it like this: `conda install -c conda-forge cartopy`.
+E.g., to see how to install `cartopy` using `conda`, just google "conda cartopy".
+The top link instructs you to install it like this: `conda install -c conda-forge cartopy`.

 **Important:** Whenever you log into the cluster to work on your project, you should activate your `bircproject` environment like this:

     conda activate bircproject

- When you environment is active it says `(bircproject)` on the commnad prompt instead of `(base)`.
+ When your environment is active, it says `(bircproject)` on the command prompt instead of `(base)`.

 ### Set up Jupyter

-[Jupyter](https://jupyter.org/) is a notebook environment where you can easily combine text, code and plots.
+[Jupyter](https://jupyter.org/) is a notebook environment where you can easily combine text, code, and plots.
 Using the [slurm-jupyter](https://slurm-jupyter.readthedocs.io/en/latest) tool, you can run a jupyter notebook on the cluster but see it in the browser on your own machine.
-That way your analysis runs on the cluster file system where your data is but the notebook interface is sent to your browser window.
+That way, your analysis runs on the cluster file system where your data is but the notebook interface is sent to your browser window.

 The first thing you need to do is create a separate conda environment that has jupyter installed.
 Do not worry about this extra environment.
 You will not be using it directly.
 We just need it to be able to run jupyter notebooks in class.